techthiyanes/tutorials-5/x00_Overview/README.md

 Generally they are Ray clusters under the hood.
 There are two kinds of clusters today:

 **1. BYO Cluster**

-This is a machine or group of machines that you input the IP addresses of.
-You can then interact with these machines through the other Runhouse APIs.
+This is a machine or group of machines specified by IP addresses and SSH credentials, which can be dispatched code or data through the Runhouse APIs.
 This is useful if you have an on-prem instance, or an account with Paperspace, Coreweave, or another vertical provider, or simply want to spin up machines yourself through the cloud UI.
 You can use the cluster factory constructor like so: